FedEx drivers to compete at nationals

 “Everybody here at the national level is a state champion, so you’re competing with the best out of every state.
 So you got the best of the best.
 Basically, this is our Super Bowl.
 This is an opportunity for us to show off our talents and our knowledge of the trucking industry and to be around our extended family while we’re up here,” Morris said.

-Merritt echoed similar sentiments, elated that their hard work has paid off in the form of being among “the best”
+Merritt echoed similar sentiments, elated their hard work has paid off in the form of being among “the best.”

 “We’ve been working on this since the start of January, and to be here right now in August is a lot of pride.
 I’m very happy to be here,” he said.